 Radiators and heat pumps

-The same 3 parameter calculation applies to radiators and for that matter, to heated floors.
-In typical 15mm OD pipes, leading directly off a radiator, flow will be around 7 litres/minute and, from a gas boiler, at least 65C on the inlet, dropping to say 55C on the outlet (Dt of 10).
+The same 3 parameter calculation – flow and temperature drop – works for the heat output of radiators and for that matter, to heated floors.
+In typical 15mm OD pipes, leading directly off a radiator for example, flow will be around 7 litres/minute and, when supplied from a gas or oil boiler, at least 65C on the inlet, dropping to say 55C on the outlet (Dt of 10).
 The power extracted and delivered to the room in this case would be 4.9kW.
+So very hot radiators work well.

 As flow is constrained by pipe size it is the design and size of the radiator that decides how much energy it can transmit and what the resulting Dt is.
-Heat transmission is restricted by any sludge on the inside and also the insulating boundary layer of air on the outside, like the slower flow near the banks of a river.
-The rate of loss of heat is proportional to the excess temperature of the surroundings, so clearly hotter radiators work best and also benefit from a stronger updraught stripping heat off for the benefit of the room.
+Heat transmission is restricted by any sludge on the inside and also the insulating boundary layer of air on the outside, just like the slower water flow near the banks of a river.
+The rate of loss of heat is proportional to the excess temperature of the surroundings, so clearly hotter radiators work best and also benefit from a stronger updraught which strips the heat off.

 If we lower the temperature range to say 45 in, 35 out (typical heat pump) the calculation for power delivery would remain the same (Dt of 10 again) but the temperature drop is harder to achieve as the lower differential to the room cuts the updraught and also the heat transfer.
 The result can be a disastrous drop in performance – more than half.
 Your shiny new heat pump might have the nominal power output but the rads just can’t shift it to the rooms.

 Assuming you are not able to dig up your floors for under-floor heating the solution is to blow air over the radiator surface to shift that boundary layer and replace it with cool air at room temperature, just like blowing on a hot cup of tea.
-That’s what fan-coil units do – they are fan assisted radiators.
+That’s what fan-coil units do – they are fan assisted radiators and with their lower operating temperature they can make a heat pump system actually work.

 Of course if two or more pipes can be fed in parallel from the source then all these flow issues disappear.

 Theoretically some heat pumps can deliver 60 degree temperatures but it is a struggle, particularly in very cold weather, and will result in a COP near to 2.5.
+Running costs will be worse than town gas.
 Fitting fan-coils will lift the COP to about 3 and give much better performance all round.
-The order of play should be to get the heat pump installed and the RHI grant established then start fitting fan-coil units and turning down the set point as you go.
-Check out here for an inexpensive DIY fan-coil unit.
+The order of play should be to get the heat pump installed then start fitting fan-coil units and turning down the set point as you go.
+Check out here for an inexpensive DIY fan-coil unit (pictured)

-At this point you might be dismayed to realise that your house needs more energy than your pipes can transmit.
+At this point you might be dismayed to realise that your house needs more energy than your pipes and radiators can transmit.
 Don’t despair though.
 Have a think about installing a mini-split as well.
-These are independent units, quite cheap and they can do air conditioning as well as make heat.
+These are independent, air to air heat pump units, quite cheap and they can do air conditioning as well as make heat.
 They make excellent partners with PV panels which apart from running your heat pump in the winter will have masses of surplus power in the summer to run air conditioning.